Fraud Blocker

 CREATING YOUR SUBMISSION

-The submission form has 4 sections to fill out.
-On each section you will have the option to Save draft or to move to the previous or next section.
-We recommend that you save draft regularly to avoid losing any work.
+In each section, you will have the option to save your progress.
+We recommend that you save a draft regularly to avoid losing any work.

 EDITING YOUR SUBMISSION

-• Artist/group bio, max 1000 characters
+• Artist/group bio, max 250 words

-• Read the Terms and Conditions
+• Read the Terms & Conditions

 magazine-detail04